dkhatri481/learnCode/README.md

 > Basic understanding of course and information that is suitable for web development.

 HTML & CSS: HTML __HyperText Markup Language__ is the main markup language for creating web pages and other information to be displayed in a web browser and CSS __Cascading Style Sheets__ allows you to create rules that specify how the content of an element should appear.
-For example, you can specify the background colors, bg-images or change colors, layout, fonts, and animations. <br>
+For example, you can specify the [background colors], [bg-images] or change [colors], [layout], [fonts], and [animations]. <br>
 <br>
 [PHP]() [MySQL]() [JavaScript]() and [framework]()

-php - `diamemic website` <br>
-javascript - `animeted web` + `diamemic web`

-MVC PHP framework : ASP.NET <br>
-php - framewrok : Laravel, CodeIgniter <br>
-javascript - framework : React, Vue, Angular & jQuery
+---

 ### Basic-HTML & CSS
 week 01;